liowwww/Capstone-Collaborative-AI-for-Strategic-Decision-Making-Evaluating-Dataset-Versatility/README.md

 - What country has the highest CO2 emissions and what are the main features affecting it?
 - For countries with energy use greater than 2000 increase the renewable electricity by 10 and give explain how predictions changed?

-These are the types of questions that can be asked, it is important to keep in mind that if rows or columns are referred in the question they must be in the dataset.
-If you want the change the dataset to need to change the environment, rerun 'requirement_2_funcs.py' and 'requirement_3_funcs.py' then restart the gradio interface from main and import the new dataset and model
+These are the types of questions that can be asked.
+If you want the change the dataset you will have to restart the gradio interface, upload the new model and dataset and fill in the respective boxes with the correct information given above.
+You may have to use the command 'ctrl + c' in the terminal to stop the interface so it can be rerun.

 If you run into issues, here are some common solutions:
 - Environment Errors: Make sure you've activated the correct environment for the model you're using (capstone_310 for the loan model or capstone_d2 for the CO2 model).